¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Accessing and Validating IES Files

-We provide a downloadable .ies file for every B2B-focused product directly on the product page.
-To ensure seamless integration into your workflow, we follow a simple SKU_IES.ies naming convention.
+We provide a downloadable .ies file for every B2B-focused product directly on the relevant product page whenever such data is available.
+To make your workflow easier, we follow a simple SKU_IES.ies naming convention.

 Key Takeaways

 Verifying compliance documentation is a foundational skill for ensuring project success, safety, and financial viability.
-By centralizing all necessary files and providing transparent access to certification databases, we aim to make this process as efficient as possible.
+By centralizing key files and pointing you directly to certification databases, we aim to make this process as efficient and transparent as possible.

 Your Document Verification Checklist